sgoldenlab/simba/docs/Tutorial_tools.md

 If you have annotated (or appeneded annotations to) a bunch of videos in a SimBA project, you may want a count of how many frames, and how many seconds, you have annotated each behavior as present and absent in each video in the entire project.
 To get this,

-1) Click the `Count labels in project` button in the tools menu.
+1) Click the `Count labels in project` button in the Tools menu.
 2) Next, select the `project_config.ini` file belonging to the project in which you want to count the annotations within.
 3) Click the RUN button.